sdsc-hpc-training-org/expanse_singularity/prerequisites.md

 ### Prerequisites

-The purpose of this tutorial is to enable you to use XSEDE\'s Expanse supercomputer at [SDSC](http://www.sdsc.edu) to run your jobs using Singularity.
+The purpose of this tutorial is to enable you to use ACCESS\'s Expanse supercomputer at [SDSC](http://www.sdsc.edu) to run your jobs using Singularity.
 You will need the following: